Scalloped hammerhead: Description

 These sharks have a very high metabolic rate, which governs behavior in acquiring food.
 They occupy tertiary trophic levels.
 The scalloped hammerhead shark, like many other species, uses the shore as a breeding ground.
 Due to high metabolic rates, young scalloped hammerhead sharks need a lot of food, or they will starve.

 S. lewini is also noted for its large and complex brain, with high levels of cognitive capabilities, social intelligence, sensorimotor functions, intricate migrations, complex habitat relationships, and athletic capture of prey.
-Their social intelligence is especially important for their aggregative behavior, allowing the species to reproduce with the fittest members and proliferate the species easier.
+Their social intelligence is especially important for their aggregative behavior, allowing the species to reproduce with the fittest members and more easily proliferate the species.

+The dentition of these sharks consists of small, narrow, triangular teeth that have smooth edges, except in larger fish, which may have somewhat serrated teeth.
+The teeth in the front of the mouth have erect cusps, and the teeth in the bottom jaw have cusps that are more erect than those of the upper jaw.

 Distribution and habitat

 The scalloped hammerhead is a coastal pelagic species; it occurs over continental and insular shelves and in nearby deeper water.
 It is found in warm temperate and tropical waters, worldwide from 46°N to 36°S. It can be found down to depths over 500 m, but is most often found above 25 m.
 During the day, they are more often found close to shore, and at night, they hunt further offshore.
 Adults are found alone, in pairs, or in small schools, while young sharks occur in larger schools.

 Juveniles and pups thrive in shallow coastal waters, such as bays and mangroves, which provide shelter from predators and waters high in nutrients from deposited sediments.
-Research carried out by the nongovernmental organisation Misión Tiburón, using conventional and acoustic shark tagging methods, found that adult scalloped hammerheads migrate from the pelagic waters surrounding Cocos Island to the mangroves in the tropical fjord of Golfo Dulce - a tropical fjord on the Pacific Coast of Costa Rica.
+Research carried out by the nongovernmental organization Misión Tiburón, using conventional and acoustic shark tagging methods, found that adult scalloped hammerheads migrate from the pelagic waters surrounding Cocos Island to the mangroves in the tropical fjord of Golfo Dulce - a tropical fjord on the Pacific Coast of Costa Rica.
 Here, female sharks give birth to live young; juveniles remain in the shallow root system of the mangroves for around three years.
 After this time they leave Golfo Dulce and migrate back to Cocos Island, to feed in pelagic waters.

 Behavior

 Schooling

-These sharks are often seen during the night, day, and morning in big schools, sometimes numbering hundreds, most likely because large groups can obtain food easier than singles or small groups, especially larger and trickier prey, as commonly seen.
+These sharks are often seen during the night, day, and morning in big schools, sometimes numbering hundreds, most likely because large groups can obtain food more easily than singles or small groups, especially larger and trickier prey, as commonly seen.
 The younger the sharks, the closer to the surface they tend to be, while the adults are found much deeper in the ocean.
 They are not considered dangerous and are normally not aggressive towards humans.